orkeilius/rogue-invader/docs/dev/script/alien/alien generator.md

 # Alien generator
-> this part of the code is unused
+> This part of the code is unused.
-> (its used but currently, it just an interface that just give level to alien generator)
+> (Its used but currently, it just an interface that just give level to alien generator)

-he intends to generate random aliens type and give his level base on the global level
+He intends to generate random aliens type and give his level base on the global level

-you can easily add a new alien by adding an item to the enemy's data variable
+You can easily add a new alien by adding an item to the enemy's data variable.
 > exemple
 > ```gdscript
 >const enemieData =[